Welcome to the Lincoln High School Career Center

 - One-on-one Information Interview/Job Shadow (with a non-family member): Consider creating your own half-day job shadow or 30 minute information interview to learn about an occupation or organization.
 Start by asking friends, family, teachers, neighbors, etc. who they might know that works in your career field or organization of interest.
 Most people are happy to spend time with students sharing about what they do--all you have to do is ask!

 - To prepare for a job shadow/informational interview: Look up your host's occupation in Oregon CIS and study topics like Specific Work Activities, Preparation and Job Outlook.
 Visit the organization's website to better understand their services or products.
 Consult this list of questions and add your own.
-Consider what you will wear to fit in in the workplace.
+Consider what you will wear to fit into the workplace.
 Plan your trip, calculating when to leave home or school to be on time.
 Will you need to allow extra time to find parking?
-Check out TriMet's TripPlanner tool to help you make streetcar, bus or MAX connections.
+Check out TriMet's TripPlannertools to help you make streetcar, bus or MAX connections.

 Calling Parents & Alumni!

 Think about becoming a Cardinal Career Consultant.
-Are you willing to host a LHS student at your workplace for a job shadow?
+Are you willing to host a LHS student at your workplace for a job shadow or internship?
 Are you open to invitations from teachers to be on a panel or speak to their class?
-Does your organization ever hire interns or part-timers?
+Does your organization ever hire seasonal or part-timers?
 PPS Career Coordinators use the district's PartnerConnect database to identify local professionals like you.
 Learn more and register yourself and/or your company here.
+You can also volunteer specifically with LHS--just email email@example.com with your contact information.

 CRLE Reflection Assignments

-Students can click on the appropriate links below, to complete and submit 2 CRLE reflections to fulfill the Personalized Learning Requirements (PLRs) for graduation.
-Please avoid the following common errors when completing the assignment:
+Students can click on the CRLE link above, to complete and submit 2 CRLE reflections to fulfill the Personalized Learning Requirements (PLRs) for graduation.
+Once the well written CRLE reflection has been approved, it's recorded on StudentVue, under "Student Course History."

-Other Personalized Learning Requirements (PLRs) include writing a Resume and completing the My Plan Essay that are turned into Senior English teachers
+Other Personalized Learning Requirements (PLRs) include writing a Resume (Juniors) and completing the My Plan Project (Seniors) that are turned into English teachers.
+To see all the requirements for earning your high school diploma, see the PPS District Page HERE